ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 dobj
 ====

-Current rule: dobj=t2

-- dobj = t2 or t4?
 - collapse dobj to comp ?
 - different if a nsubj is present?
+- dobj rules should/can produce tripls with missing subject

 ##### +++